Civil defense in the United States: Operation Alert and opposition to civil defense drills

+Lets Face It (1954) Federal Civil Defense Hydrogen Bomb Survival & Atomic Tests information film reel.

 In 1954, the United States government began an annual national civil defense exercise called "Operation Alert".
 The exercise extended over several weeks to months, and would culminate in a one-day public drill simulating a nuclear attack.
 The aim of the annual exercise was to evaluate emergency preparedness in the face of a nuclear attack, determine government continuation readiness, and identify problems that might occur during an alert.

 Operation Alert was actively protested by the Catholic Worker Movement, Ralph DiGia, Dorothy Day and others in New York City when held on June 15, 1955.
 Protesters objected to the notion that a nuclear war was survivable, and answered with the assertion that the only way to survive a nuclear war was for one not to happen at all.
 29 were arrested in City Hall Park and jailed for refusing to take shelter during a drill.
 Protests, initially small and isolated, continued and grew throughout the 1950s.
 Opposition to the drills increased; young mothers with children joined the protests in 1960.
 Civil Defense Operation Alert drills were stopped after the 1961 protest.